 For me, mythology is a primal thing.
 It is a search for truth.
 It sums up our human desire for understanding so neatly that I can think of no better lens through which to confront and explore.

-The human condition is fraught, wonderful and vaguely ludicrous.
 At first glance my sculptures are classical in nature and mythic in content but it doesn't take much to realise there is more going on.
-My work is visually arresting and often darkly humorous.
-It embodies the pitches and peaks of human emotion, the moments which catch us off guard, bowl us over with sheer elation or leave us struggling to breathe.
+My work seeks to be visually arresting and is often darkly humorous.
+It embodies the pitches and peaks of human emotion, the moments which catch us off guard, bowl us over with sheer elation and leave us struggling to breathe.